maxensas/xiletrade/README.md

 * Designed to respect rules set by the official trade website in order to avoid abuses (limited data recovery and requests over time).

 ## Languages - [sample](https://github.com/maxensas/xiletrade/blob/master/LANGUAGES.md) :
-* Work with all PoE releases : Global, Garena and Tencent.
+* Work only with the global PoE release at the moment.
 * Support for : English, Korean, French, Spanish, German, Portuguese, Russian, Thaï, Chinese (traditional and simplified) and Japanese.

 ### Define and use your own shortcuts :